 Would you want to upload that stand-up comedy video to YouTube or other online service?

+I sure would.
 There’s no better proof of comedy skill or talent than a video of you killing an audience at maximum levels.
 Am I wrong?

 Would you want to embed that video in your website or EPK (electronic press kit) for viewing agents, bookers and talent buyers?

 But what would you say if I also told you that a number of the people who will ever look at the video you worked long and hard to get — the one that proves that you have exceptional stand-up comedy talent — simply won’t think you are funny at all?

 As a matter of fact, what would you say if I told you that…